tae898/room-env/documents/README-v0.md

 ## How does this environment work?

-The OpenAI-Gym-compatible Room environment is one big room with _N_<sub>_people_</sub> number of people who can freely move around.
+The Gymnasium-compatible Room environment is one big room with _N_<sub>_people_</sub> number of people who can freely move around.
 Each of them selects one object, among _N_<sub>_objects_</sub>, and places it in one of the